dssg/aequitas/README.md

 </p>

 `aequitas` is an open-source bias auditing and Fair ML toolkit for data scientists, machine learning researchers, and policymakers.
-The objective of this package is to provide an easy-to-use and transparent tool for auditing predictors, as well as experimenting Fair ML methods.
+The objective of this package is to provide an easy-to-use and transparent tool for auditing predictors, as well as experimenting with Fair ML methods.